tim-thorp/VisualEnrollment/README.md

 4. Select the `VisualEnrollment.Rproj` file
 5. Click Open

+### Adding Required Data Files (Important)

+**Note:** Due to privacy concerns, two data files containing sensitive student information are not included in this repository:

+- `inst/data_files/aeps_INFORMATICA.csv` (Student academic records)
+- `inst/data_files/recomanacions_INFORMATICA.csv` (Recommendation data)

+You will need to obtain these files separately and place them in the `inst/data_files/` directory for the application to function correctly.
+Please contact Julià Minguillón if you need access to these files.

 ### Installing Dependencies

 This project uses [renv](https://rstudio.github.io/renv/) to manage package dependencies.
 When you open the project for the first time, you'll see a notification about package dependencies.